 Find a Food Pantry

 Plot Against Hunger Program is coordinating an exchange of seedlings between seedling growers and PLOT gardens that need seedlings.
 This year we are limiting types of seedlings to cool season crops (collards, kale, chard) and nightshades (tomatoes, peppers).
-Fill out this form by March 1 if you want to grow seedlings or if you need seedlings.
 The first exchange of cool season crop seedlings will take place in mid-late March; the second exchange will take place around the first week of May.
 Pick up locations and times/days TBD.

 Arlington Virginia Cooperative Extension and Plot Against Hunger distribute donated seeds to Plot gardens, community gardens, and other gardeners in the spring.
 Email firstname.lastname@example.org if you need seeds.
 We still have a limited supply.